Share notification iconFree gift iconBlack donate icon

 If you look in the Old Testament, you will find that many of God’s most faithful servants fasted.
 To name just a few: Moses, David and some of the other kings, Elijah, Ezra, Nehemiah and Esther.
 And you find that in some cases the fasting of God’s people brought down divine intervention and changed the course of history.

 At any rate, without my knowing all these facts from the Bible, the Holy Spirit just showed me that God wanted me to fast.
 And so in the desert for two or three years I normally fasted each Wednesday.
 I went without food all Wednesday.
 The reaction of my fellow soldiers was somewhat amusing.
-Those of you who know anything about the religion of Islam will know that the Moslems have one month in the year, Ramadan, where they don’t eat in the daytime.
+Those of you who know anything about the religion of Islam will know that the Muslims have one month in the year, Ramadan, where they don’t eat in the daytime.
 They eat plenty at night but nothing in the daytime.
 It is a month of fasting.
-Well, because we were in a Moslem country in Egypt, the British soldiers had learned a little about Ramadan.
+Well, because we were in a Muslim country in Egypt, the British soldiers had learned a little about Ramadan.
 So the soldiers in my particular company used call Wednesday Ramadan because that was the day I fasted.
 Of course, I didn’t make a show of fasting, but when you are living in close quarters with men every hour of the day and night, if you don’t eat your meals they certainly notice it.

 The attitude of my fellow soldiers was rather remarkable.
 After they saw that my faith was genuine and that I was really leading a life that corresponded to what I believed although they didn’t want to join me in my faith, they respected me.
 And in a strange way they were glad to have me because in moments of danger they considered me to be a kind of insurance policy with them.
 More than once when we were in a real difficult situation and once when our little medical unit was cut off behind the enemy lines and we didn’t know where we were going to end up, I remember one of those tough, blaspheming British soldiers came to me and he said, “Corporal Prince, I’m glad you’re with us.”
 So, although they did not follow my example, they respected my life and in many ways I think I was a kind of help and protection to those soldiers.